tom-bzn/SpotifyWebApi/README.md

 The library simplifies communication with Spotify Web Api.
 Written in Net 8.

+Not all endpoints have been covered yet.
+Feel free to add more.

 ## Usage

 * Get access token (e.g. via SpotifyAuthorize library)